vlayer-xyz/vlayer/rust/zkvm-benchmarks/benchmarks/CONCLUSIONS.md

 - Standard deviation is about 16% of the mean, indicating a moderate spread in performance between different url_pattern operations.
 - The average cycle count for url_pattern precompiles is about 3 million.
 - The spread is significant, with the cheapest (exact match: `2,424,905`) and most expensive (wildcard_path_and_query_regex: `3,771,545`) operations differing by over 1.3 million cycles.
-- Regex-based patterns are consistently more expensive than exact matches.

 ## `json`